 Another maison of the Vieux Continent, Berluti‘s European heritage — which stems back to 1895 — hasn’t been lost with the appointment of the French brand’s new designer, Haider Ackermann.
 The Colombian-Parisian offers a sweet mix of distinguished accessories and ready-to-wear, but you can’t over look Berluti’s leather shoes, made from its iconic Venezia leather.

 With claims to have invented the trench coat, Burberry is one of Britain’s most beloved fashion exports.
-Known for the Burberry plaid, this quintessentially-English brand is pushing sartorial boundaries with Christopher Bailey — putting off-kilter fabrics such as tech-wools and lace into the men’s fashion mix, as well as graphic prints.
+Known for the Burberry plaid, this quintessentially-English brand is pushing sartorial boundaries with Ricardo Tisci stepping into the hugely respected shoes of Christopher Bailey — putting off-kilter fabrics such as tech-wools and lace into the men’s fashion mix, as well as graphic prints.
 Don’t have Burberry scarf or trench yet?
 Sacrilege.

 With a French name, there’s a certain je ne sais quoi about the quirky Comme des Garçons.
 Japanese in fact, the luxury streetwear label was formed in 1969 by Tokyo’s Rei Kawakubo and has managed to stay culturally relevant thanks to a monochrome base augmented with rainbow-toned brights for a playful edge.
 As for tailoring, expect asymmetric cuts with Japanese-expert fabrics.